sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/02 - Glitched Game.md

 Then feinted left and dove for the panel, grabbing it in both hands.
 "Aha!
 Gotcha!"

-The panel burst into colour as she touched it, and she found herself looking at a person, captured on screen as if on one of those sci-fi communications devices on tv.
+The panel burst into colour as she touched it, and she found herself looking at a person in an unfamiliar room, captured on screen as if on one of those sci-fi communications devices on tv.
 "Who *are* you, you stalker?!
 Who are you to come in here and spy on ME?"

 In response, the person on the other side of the screen tried once again to press buttons on their controller in an attempt to skip the cutscene.

 "Oi!
 I'm talking to *you* in there, *nerd!*" She tapped at the screen toward the person as she said this, only for her pointed finger to hit nothing.
 Indeed, it seemed almost to pass through.

 "Yeah hi," said the person dismissively.
 "Can I please play the game now?"

+This person seemingly did not notice what had happened with Mu's finger.

 This gave Mu an idea.